Mass Shootings Can Be Contagious, Research Shows

 Now, the vast majority of people who are suicidal don't attack others.
 And people with any kind of mental health problems aren't more likely to be violent than others.
 In fact, they are more likely to be victims of violence than those without mental illness.

-But Peterson says in very rare cases, a tiny minority of people considering suicide go down the path of violence towards others.
+But Peterson says that in very rare cases, a tiny minority of people considering suicide go down the path of violence toward others.
 She has come to think of mass shootings as a form of suicide.
 "They're angry, horrible suicides that take a lot of people with them," she says.
 "The shooter never intends to live; there's never a getaway plan.
 Typically they tend to think of this [as] their kind of last moment."

 Other researchers have documented the same in studies of active shooters.